 Please do not include garbage and food waste with your recycling, as these spoil the recyclability of materials and are unpleasant for workers to deal with

 Leaving food or cleaning supplies in your containers is wasteful, and can attract pests and or wildlife to your home and at sorting facilities.
 You can go a step further and rinse your containers, too.
 One way to do this is to give them a quick rinse or soak in your dish water after hand-washing dishes.

 3. Ensure all aerosol containers are completely empty.

 4. Keep recycling loose.

 Recycling tied within plastic bags or stuffed into other containers cannot be sorted properly.
 To save space in your recycling container, flatten containers and cartons instead.
-Hint: you can involve children by having them stomp on milk jugs and cartons.

 Following these tips will help ensure that the materials we collect are recycled properly.